 e) that the characteristics of mobile reception and stationary reception are quite different;

 f) that the display sizes and receiver capabilities may be different between handheld/portable/vehicular receivers and fixed receivers;

+g) that optical head-mounted displays (e.g. “video glasses”) have been implemented, for the reception of TV broadcasting programmes and multimedia information;h) that the multiscreen/multi-image technology is used in the broadcasting and multimedia information applications providing simultaneous presentation of different applications and/or images;

-g) that the format of the transmitted information should be such that the content can be displayed intelligibly on as many types of terminals as possible;
+i) that the format of the transmitted information should be such that the content can be displayed intelligibly on as many types of screens and terminals as possible;

-h) the need for interoperability between the telecommunication services and interactive digital broadcasting services;
+j) the need for interoperability between the telecommunication services and interactive digital broadcasting services;

-j) the need to harmonize technical methods used to implement content protection and conditional access;
+k) the need to harmonize technical methods used to implement content protection and conditional access;

-k) that digital multimedia video information systems for presentation of various kinds of multimedia information applicable to programmes such as dramas, plays, sporting events, concerts, cultural events, etc. are widespread, and those systems are being installed for collective viewing,
+l) that digital multimedia video information systems for presentation of various kinds of multimedia information applicable to programmes such as dramas, plays, sporting events, concerts, cultural events, etc. are widespread, and those systems are being installed for collective viewing,

 decides that the following Questions should be studied

-1 What are the user requirements for broadcasting of multimedia and data applications:
+1 What are the user requirements for broadcasting of multimedia and data applications taking into account of various types of displays:

-– for mobile reception;
+– for mobile/portable reception;

-– for stationary reception2 What are the user requirements for digital multimedia video information systems on the basis of standard definition television (SDTV), high definition television (HDTV), ultra high definition television (UHDTV), three-dimensional television (3DTV), large screen digital imagery (LSDI) and extremely high resolution imagery (EHRI) for collective indoor and outdoor viewing?
+– for stationary reception?

+2 What are the user requirements for digital multimedia video information systems on the basis of standard definition television (SDTV), high definition television (HDTV), ultra high definition television (UHDTV), three-dimensional television (3DTV) and large screen digital imagery (LSDI) for collective indoor and outdoor viewing?

 3 What characteristics are required for service assembly and access for broadcasting of multimedia and data applications for mobile reception and for stationary reception?